DaintyJet/VChat_GTER_EggHunter/README.md

 	```
    * Once you have connected, try running the ```HELP``` command, this will give us some information regarding the available commands the server processes and the arguments they take.
 This provides us a starting point for our [*fuzzing*](https://owasp.org/www-community/Fuzzing) work.
    * Exit with ```CTL+]```
-   * An example is shown below
+   * An example is shown below.

 		![Telnet](Images/Telnet.png)

 4. **Linux**: We can try a few inputs to the *GTER* command, and see if we can get any information.
-Simply type *GTER* followed by some additional input as shown below
+Simply type *GTER* followed by some additional input as shown below.

 	![Telnet](Images/Telnet2.png)